pranathigr11/inslab/DES/README.md

-# **Bit Manipulation Key Generator**
+# **DES Key Generator Using Bit Manipulation**

-This project implements a **Key Generator** that takes a string as input and produces 8 unique keys using bit manipulation techniques.
-Each key is derived by manipulating the binary representation of the input string.
-This project is intended for learning purposes and demonstrates concepts such as binary operations, shifting, and randomization.
+This project implements a **Key Generator for DES (Data Encryption Standard)** using bit manipulation techniques.
+The code takes a string as input and produces **8 unique keys** that can be used in DES encryption.
+This project is designed for learning purposes and demonstrates essential concepts such as **binary operations**, **bit shifting**, and **randomization**.

 ---

+## **What is DES?**
+**DES (Data Encryption Standard)** is a symmetric-key block cipher that encrypts data in 64-bit blocks.
+DES uses **16 rounds** of Feistel structure encryption, with each round requiring a **unique 48-bit subkey**.
+This implementation focuses on generating randomized keys that mimic DES's key generation principles.

+---

 ## **How It Works**
-The code performs the following steps to generate 8 unique keys:
+The code follows these steps to generate 8 unique keys:

+---

 ### **Step 1: User Input**
-- The program prompts the user to enter a string.
+- The user is prompted to enter a string, which will be used to generate the keys.
-- The input string is converted into its **binary representation** using this line:
+- The input string is converted into its **binary representation** using:

 ```python
 result = ''.join(format(ord(i), '08b') for i in s)
 ```

-> Example Input: `"hello"`
+> **Example Input:** `"hello"`
-> Binary Representation: `0110100001100101011011000110110001101111`
+> **Binary Representation:** `0110100001100101011011000110110001101111`

 ---

 ### **Step 2: Removing Every 8th Bit**
-- The code removes every 8th bit from the binary string (simulating parity bit removal or similar encoding logic).
+- DES removes parity bits during key generation.
+Similarly, this code eliminates every 8th bit from the binary string.

 ```python
 for i in range(len(result)):